Top 10 Best Robot Vacuum Cleaners For Pet Hair

 - Gets stuck in tight spaces because of its D-shape

 - Custom mode for targeted cleaning.
-It makes the ECOVACS work inside the rectangle you created
+It makes the Viomi work inside the rectangle you created

 - Virtual boundary blocks certain areas

-- Dirt detect recognizes high-traffic areas and provide deep cleaning
+- Dirt detect recognizes high-traffic areas and provides deep cleaning

 - Silicone rollers are designed for cleaning pet hair.
 These brushes are tangle-free